zgeorg03/table-elm/README.md

 * **_Record_**

    Represents one entry in a table.
-It uses a list of _cells_
+It uses a list of _cells_.

 * **_Header_**